-You should also take note of the Annual Flying Stars as these are present for a whole year and can be used to your advantage or may need to be controlled.
-For example, a nursery in the southeast is not a good idea as this area should be kept as calm and quiet as possible as we have the annual #2 Flying Star present here; the same goes for the Fixed #2 Flying Star.
-Every year, we write a really comprehensive, free article on the Annual Flying Stars and how to make the most of their influence for the year so if you would like to take a look at how to make the most of this year, you can click the image above or here.
+You should also take note of the 2020 Annual Flying Stars as these are present for a whole year and can be used to your advantage or may need to be controlled.
+For example, a nursery in the south is not a good idea as this area should be kept as calm and quiet as possible as we have the annual #2 Flying Star present here; the same goes for the Fixed #2 Flying Star.
+Every year, we write a really comprehensive, free article on the Annual Flying Stars and how to make the most of their influence for the year so if you would like to take a look at how to make the most of this year, you can click here.

 If you are unsure of colours for a nursery, the best bit is to always go neutral although if you are using our software of have had a report from us, you will find all of the information in the reports.
 Olivias best colours personally are blues, blacks and greens.